How to Choose the Right Destination for Language Immersion (Spain vs. Mexico vs. Italy)

 • How quickly you apply what you learn

-The destination supports the process—but does not replace it
+The destination supports the process.

-There is no single “best” destination.
+There is no single best destination for language immersion.

 There is only the destination that best supports: